 With a bird’s eye view of the Atlantic Seaboard, Signal Hill connects Kloof Nek to Lion’s Head in a distinctive shape of a lion’s rump.
 Locals have long favoured the view when packing a champagne-filled picnic basket.
 From the vantage point of its 350m high summit, the view on a clear, early evening is simply out of this world.

 Robben Island is a small island just off the coast of Cape Town, that houses a commemorative museum and is both a South African national heritage site and a UNESCO World Heritage Site.
 Robben Island, meaning ‘seal island’ in Dutch is accessible by a 30-minute ferry boat ride that departs from the V & A Waterfront.
 Along with a guided tour through the prison and island, visitors can experience the history of the island here.

 CAPE OF GOOD HOPE

 This iconic landmark is world famous and an incredible UNESCO World Heritage Site.
-The Cape of Good Hope is home to the magnificent spot where “two oceans meet”, and only 50 km / 31 miles north of Cape Town.
+The Cape of Good Hope is home to the magnificent spot where “two oceans meet”, and only 50 km / 31 miles south of Cape Town.

 KIRSTENBOSCH BOTANICAL GARDENS